Baltimore’s Code Blue Alert Extended As Cold Grips Region

-BALTIMORE (WJZ) — Baltimore’s fourth Cold Blue Alert of the season has been extended through Saturday.
+BALTIMORE (WJZ) — Baltimore’s fourth Code Blue Alert of the season has been extended through Saturday.

 A very slight warm-up is expected Friday and Saturday, but highs will still only be near freezing.
 On Sunday, highs will dip back into the 20s.